jaskinkabir/mancala/README.md

 This was the final project for my Intro to C++ class.

 ## How to play
 Download and launch Mancala GUI.exe from the releases tab.
-The instructions on how to play will be displayed when the game initializes.
+This is a two player game so both players will have to input their names when the program is launched.
+Afterwards, the game instructions will be displayed.